-As at December 31, 2021 and 2020, the authorized share capital of the Company is an unlimited number of common shares without par value.
+As at December 31, 2022 and 2021, the authorized share capital of the Company is an unlimited number of common shares without par value.
 All issued shares, consisting only of common shares are fully paid.
-As at December 31, 2021 there were 38,194,748 (2020 - 29,456,082) fully paid common shares issued.
+On March 8, 2023, the Company consolidated its issued and outstanding common shares on the basis of one post-consolidated common share for every ten pre-consolidated common shares.
+All number of shares and per share amounts have been retroactively restated in these consolidated financial statements to reflect this share consolidation.
+As at December 31, 2022 there were 3,866,324 (2021 - 3,819,474) fully paid common shares issued.